 Bachelor of Teaching (Early Childhood Education)

 A three-year undergraduate degree programme for those who do not hold a degree.
-The BTchg endorsed in Early Childhood Education addresses professional teaching issues, curriculum, educational theory and practice and subject studies.
+The BTchg endorsed in Early Childhood Education addresses professional teaching issues, curriculum, educational theory and practice, and electives in a chosen subject area.
 It includes teaching experience (placements in early childhood settings).

 Master of Teaching and Learning (Early Childhood Education)

 This intensive one-year postgraduate programme is designed for graduates who want to teach in early childhood education.
 The programme involves study of six compulsory papers addressing education and pedagogy (including diversity and inclusion), curriculum and professional experience.
 It includes a minimum of 80 days of professional experience in a range of early childhood settings.
 This involves working with a mentor teacher in block and weekly placements across an extended academic year (January to December).

 A B grade average in the final year (300-level) major subject requirement of your undergraduate degree, or in the course components of a postgraduate qualification, is required for admission.